rihcos/rihcos/README.md

-Hello I stay in safe since I'm banned from 18+. sometimes I go on spanish with my friends.
+I stay in safe most of time,sometimes I go join spanish with my friends.
 On safe, You will found me on Transformers, Deltarune/Undertale,Dandy's world, ooor middle of nowhere.
 I stayed there to hang out with one of my closest buddies and chill.
 Since I am alone most of time, I usually walk around the map or stay on an island when I'm bored, or do some random roleplay or something like create new oc or cosplay.
-On 18+, I will mostly hangout in comic area with friends.